Alnas is The People

 | Economic Model | Work‑based issuance; transparent formulas | Democratic stability; prevents manipulation; reduces corruption | Debt‑based money creation | Centralized control; political influence; inflation risk |

-| Profit Distribution | 100% distributed by fixed structure | Governance is predictable, fair, and not influenced by politics | No profit distribution | Citizens depend on political budgeting; unequal outcomes |
+| Profit Distribution | 100% distributed by a transparent, fixed structure | Governance is predictable and rule-based, preventing political interference in fund allocation | No profit distribution | Citizens depend on political budgeting; unequal outcomes |

-| Government Earnings | Governments earn investor share + tax share | Governments become partners, not controllers; incentives align with public welfare | Governments rely on taxes, borrowing, and inflation | Political pressure increases debt; governance becomes reactive |
+| Government Earnings | Governments earn from the "Charity & Taxes" share. | Governance incentives align with public welfare and economic growth. | Governments rely on taxes, borrowing, and inflation | Political pressure increases debt; governance becomes reactive |

 | Equity Structure | Population‑based global equity | Equal dignity for all nations; no dominance | No global equity | Power imbalance; governance favors stronger nations |

-| Funding Model | Governments fund only if 15% sustainability is insufficient | Governance is cost‑based, not political; prevents overspending | Governments fund everything through taxes and debt | Governance tied to political cycles; risk of mismanagement |
+| Funding Model | no fund necessary | Governance is cost‑based, not political; prevents overspending | Governments fund everything through taxes and debt | Governance tied to political cycles; risk of mismanagement |

 | Inflation Control | Mathematical issuance tied to work | Governance becomes stable and predictable; no political inflation | Inflation influenced by political decisions | Governance becomes unstable; inflation used as a political tool |